Tanath/dotfiles/reference/misctweaks.md

 * `q9gB80OoailI1LCGQ{}`

 To install on Linux, check for `fonts-firacode`, and `texlive-fonts-extra` for AH and SCP.
 On Windows you can use `scoop install firacode` or `choco install firacode atkinson-hyperlegible`.
 There's no scoop package for AH yet so you'll have to [download it](https://brailleinstitute.org/freefont) yourself.
-There's an improved version of Atkinson Hyperlegible called [Atkinson Hyperlegible Pro](https://github.com/jacobxperez/atkinson-hyperlegible-pro), which has font icons and stuff missing from default Atkinson Hyperlegible.
-See here to [install on Windows](https://github.com/jacobxperez/atkinson-hyperlegible-pro?tab=readme-ov-file#installing-the-font).
-On Linux, [download the archive](https://github.com/jacobxperez/atkinson-hyperlegible-pro/archive/refs/heads/main.zip) and extract the fonts\otf folder into `~/.local/share/fonts/` and rename it if you like.

 Here are examples of common fonts which suck at this, plus AH & FC for comparison:
 * Arial: